Joelogical/CI-CD-GitHub-Merge/README.md

 - Automated testing practices
 - Deployment automation

-- Despite not having being able to acomplish the redner, I gave my best efforts towards the assignment.
+- Despite not having being able to accomplish the render, I gave my best efforts towards the assignment.
 I will continue to examine these principles in the future.